Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Shi'nayne Eclipseheart

-A matron whose house controls vital trade routes through the most dangerous Underdark passages
+A matron whose house controls important trade routes through the most dangerous Underdark passages

 Bhintel Nightwhisper